-- c.
-Travel (in-state and out-of-state) DFG All travel will be in-state.
+c) Travel (in-state and out-of-state)

+DFG - All travel will be in-state.
 There may be a need for overnight stays but, this is not anticipated.
 A truck will be sent daily to retrieve potential fish caught in traps and then return to reach 1 to release any captured fish.
 This will be approximately 200 miles round trip.
 A second vehicle will be used to make short trips to the streamside spawning station.
 Two additional vehicles will used twice a week to transport the boat and crew for the carcass survey.

-USBR- Reclamation staff will be present for 2-3 weeks of each month from October to December.
-Reclamation Denver Technical Center Staff travel to these locations and stay nearby in hotels and work every day during their field season.
+USBR- Reclamation staff will be present from October to December.
+Reclamation Denver Technical Center Staff travel to these locations and stay nearby and work every day during their field season.
 Reclamation will provide a 3⁄4 ton pickup and necessary boats.

+USFWS-

-USFWS - d.
-Temporary help (estimated number of hours) An estimated 4-6 DFG Temporary employees using Approximately 174 hrs per month from September through March will be needed.
-This results in a maximum of 6,264 hours total hrs and a minimum of 4,100 hours.
-It is also anticipated the 2 seasonal employees fro the USFWS will be needed accruing approximately 174 hrs per month from September- March and will result in a total of 2,100 hours. - 3.
-Equipment needs - a.
-All equipment listed will be needed for the duration of the study.
+d) Temporary help (estimated number of hours)

+An estimated 4-6 DFG Temporary employees using Approximately 174 hours per month from September through March will be needed.
+This results in a maximum of 6,264 hours total hours and a minimum of 4,100 hours.

+It is also anticipated the 2 seasonal employees from the USFWS will be needed accruing approximately 174 hours per month from September- March and will result in a total of 2,100 hours.

+3. Equipment needs

+a) All equipment listed will be needed for the duration of the study.